 CONTACT: Jessica McFaul

-According to the report, total printing-writing paper shipments decreased 8 percent in January compared to January 2013, with decreases in all four printing-writing grades.
+According to the report, total printing-writing paper shipments decreased 2 percent in March compared to March 2013, with increases in year-over-year shipments in uncoated mechanical and coated freesheet grades.

-- Uncoated free sheet (UFS) paper shipments in January decreased 11 percent compared to January 2013, with inventories increasing 5 percent over December levels.
+- Uncoated free sheet (UFS) paper shipments in March decreased 6 percent compared to March 2013.
+Year-to-date shipments are down 7 percent in 2014.

-- Uncoated mechanical (UM) paper shipments decreased 2 percent in January, the first year-over-year decline in the past seven months.
+- Uncoated mechanical (UM) paper shipments also increased 4 percent in March, the sixth year-over-year increase in the past seven months.
+Year-to-date shipments of UM are up 2 percent compared to 2013.

 The report can be purchased by contacting Caroline Nealon at Statistics_Publications@afandpa.org or 202-463-2448.